Flight arrival times for the day, and previous and next days.

 Any other amounts included in the "taxes" that may be shown on your ticket or invoice do not relate to Genève Aéroport, where the passenger charge is considerably lower than corresponding charges at other airports in Switzerland.

-The airport is unable to confirm in advance if flights are cancelled.
-If the airport closes, as, for example, in April 2010 during the eruption of the volcano in Iceland, the airport offers passengers a certificate of closure on its website www.gva.ch.
+Yes.
+If the airport closes, as, for example, in April 2010 during the eruption of the volcano in Iceland, the airport offers passengers a certificate of closure on the home page of its website www.gva.ch.

 The IATA Training & Development Institute's Geneva Training Center is located directly behind the airport.
 The Training Center hosts three- to five-day courses on a variety of aviation subjects throughout the year.
 Visit the IATA website for more information.